 One of the most sophisticated types of attacks we’ve detected in recent years involved SS7 hacks.
 These technical methods exploit a vulnerability which allows the fraudsters to receive calls and SMS for a subscriber on another phone.

 As you can imagine, this opens the door to endless phishing and social engineering possibilities.
-Combined with advances in audio deep fakes, it should be enough for an organization to be extra vigilant about confirming anything via phone call or SMS.
+Combined with advances in audio deep fakes, it should be enough for an organisation to be extra vigilant about confirming anything via phone call or SMS.

 Solutions for Virtual SIM Card Detection